 How Many Calories Should I Eat a Day for Weight Loss?

 The number of calories per day you need to eat for weight loss is not one size fits all… everyone will have a personalized goal based on age, sex, weight and physical activity level.
-That’s why it’s best to use a calorie counter and calorie tracker app to determine the calorie intake that’s ideal for your particular needs, and then help you keep track of the calories you eat daily.
+That’s why it’s best to use a calorie counter app to determine the calorie intake that’s ideal for your particular needs, and then help you keep track of the calories you eat daily.

 What’s a Calorie Calculator?